How to Set Equal Column Height in Elementor for FREE (All Widgets)

 Infobox demo inspect

-On checking, we can see the service-center div needs to be targeted to make all columns equal height.
+The service-center div needs to be targeted to make all columns equal height.

 Infobox demo nested level